 A FixMeStick reader suggested using “the incognito window to watch YouTube and surf the web.”
 This is a great tip!
 Incognito is specific to Chrome and allows you to browse privately.
-On Firefox and Safari it’s called Private Browsing, Edge calls it an InPrivate Window.
+On Firefox and Safari, it’s called Private Browsing, and Edge calls it an InPrivate Window.

 Private browsing means your browser won’t save:

 - Information entered in forms